Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV

-The present paper is dedicated to the analysis of the $|t|$ dependence of pp elastic scattering measured at 13 TeV.
-It does not deal with $s$ dependence, that was the purpose of previous work \cite{KFK_3} and is treated by several authors \cite{Fiore}.
-The expressions of KFK model give high precision representation for the data with identification of the real and imaginary amplitudes, hopefully providing bridges between the observed quantities and fundamental dynamics.
-The quality of the description depends very sensitively on the parameter values, that are given in Table \ref{tableone}.
-As the data points have values differing by several orders of magnitude, the reduction of decimal digits in the parameters may be disastrous.
+The present paper is mainly dedicated to the analysis of the $|t|$ dependence of pp elastic scattering measured at 13 TeV, characterized by unique statistical quality and wide $|t|$ coverage.
+These data brought surprises and oportunities for theoretical models.
+Several well established frameworks revised their assumptions and results.
+The response of the proton in the scattering process may change because Lorentz contraction puts the partons closer, and correlations (and even exclusion principle) act differently as energy increases.

-Although consistent and complete, the significance of the results depends on the analytical forms used, and it is important to compare our predictions with the results obtained by other authors and in other frameworks.
-In this section we comment on some alternative formulations and models.
+In the present work KFK model gives high precision representation for all data with identification of the real and imaginary amplitudes, and shows $\chi^2$ values for separate ranges with a unique solution, both with statistical and with combined statistical and systematic errors.
+Although consistent and detailed, the significance of the results depends on the analytical forms used, and it is important to compare our calculations with the results obtained in different frameworks, trying to learn about the meaning of each one.

+Comprehensive and competent reviews are available, discussing several aspects of pp elastic scattering, in both $s$ and $t$ variables \cite{Fiore,Pancheri}.
+In this section we mention some specific calculations that deal with aspects related with the present work.